Brain Rot: What the Science Actually Says About Your Shrinking Attention

 GABA is your brain's primary inhibitory neurotransmitter.
 It calms neural activity and helps you sustain attention without feeling jittery or overstimulated.
 Chronic digital overstimulation can disrupt GABA signaling, leaving you in a state that feels both wired and unfocused at the same time.
 You're alert, but your attention is scattered.
 You have energy, but it's pointed in twelve directions.

 This three-system disruption, adenosine overload, dopamine desensitization, and GABA imbalance, is the neurochemical signature of brain rot.
-If your focus is still a brain rot wreck despite your best efforts, these pathways explain why.
+If your focus still feels wrecked despite your best efforts, these pathways explain why.

 Recovering from brain rot isn't about one fix.
 It's about addressing the underlying systems.